uspirateparty/Policy/README.md

 Policy
 ======

-a place to discuss policy
+A place to discuss policy.